Skip to content

 More Info

-VS Code extension for inspecting the external contract and complexity profile of Vue 3 single-file components.
+VS Code extension to have project overview and inspecting the external contract and complexity profile of Vue 3 single-file components.

 Features